smdsohail1997/terraform-jenkins/README.md

 1. Install Jenkins on t2 large
 2. Install terraform in the jenkins server
-3. Create the USER uin aws and provide the full access
+3. Create the USER in aws and provide the full access
 4. Get the access_key and secret_key from the USER